astropy/astroquery/docs/eso.rst

 Then, the list of available datasets can be queried for this instrument, using additional constraints.
 These constraints are based on the instrument specific options that can be found is the instrument query forms.

-Note: these instrument query forms can be open in your web browser directly using the `show_form` option of the `instrument_query()` method.
+Note: these instrument query forms can be opened in your web browser directly using the `show_form` option of the `instrument_query()` method.
 For now, this should help with the identification of the acceptable keywords.

 In the following, datasets near Sgr A* are searched for in the amber archive, and the first 10 returned datasets